datacamp/RDocumentation/README.md

 library(RDocumentation)
 ```

-The package overwrite the basic help functions from the utils package:
+The package overwrites the basic help functions from the utils package:

 * `help()` : for help about specific topic or packages
 * `help.search()` : for help about fuzzy topics or packages
 * `?`: shortcut for the two help functions, one questionmark calls `help`, two calls `help.search`.

-#Features:
+# Features:

 * Search through all CRAN, Bioconductor, Github packages and their archives thanks to [RDocumentation](http://www.rdocumentation.org).